CAMS Online Or Onsite Education Day

 Education Day: Morning Program

-This 3-hour program is designed for individuals who encounter suicidal people: clinicians, crisis intervention staff, school counselors, nurses/primary care providers, first responders, clinical managers and students in mental health training programs, as well as administrators, agency directors, and public health and suicide prevention coordinators.
+This 3-hour program is designed for individuals as part of systems of care who encounter suicidal people: clinicians, crisis intervention staff, school counselors, nurses/primary care providers, first responders, clinical managers and students in mental health training programs, as well as administrators, agency directors, and public health and suicide prevention coordinators.

 The Morning Program Course Objectives: